Prunus ilicifolia ilicifolia

 Evergreen, Edible fruit, Shrubs

 Native to California Coast Ranges.
-To 10–25 ft. high and wide.
+Grows to 10–25 ft. tall and wide.
 Glossy, oval to elliptical leaves to 2 in. long are light green when new, maturing to a rich deep green; they are spiny edged like holly (Ilex) leaves but not as prickly.
 Blooms at leafout, bearing fragrant, 1/2-in., creamy white flowers in narrow, 3–6-in.-long spikes.
 Round, 3/4-in.-wide, dark red or reddish purple fruit is edible but has a large pit and not much flesh.